akshayec004/aws-ecs-micro-services/README.md

-# aws-ecs-micro-services
 # Code for Micro-services

-# Creation of Micro-services with AWS ECS involves two steps :
+Creation of Micro-services with AWS ECS involves two steps :

 # Step 1 : Creation of docker containers